jebutton/starfield-console-cg/README.md

 Built using python 3.12.8

-Version 0.12
+Version 0.13

 Updates:

-Version 0.11: Support for Ammo, Spacesuits, and Boost Packs
+Version 0.11: Support for Ammo, Spacesuits, and Boost Packs.

-Version 0.12: Support for Helmets and additional test coverage
+Version 0.12: Support for Helmets and additional test coverage.

+Version 0.13: Support for Spacesuit Sets has been added along with additional test coverage.